justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 $ `blt -l`

 ### SUCCESS!
-At this point you should be able to open your browser and load up http://bolt.vm
+At this point you should be able to open your browser and load up http://blt.vm

 ## Some cleanup.

 commit all of your changes to your github repository

-$ `git branch develop && git add -A && git commit -m "First bolt commit."`
+$ `git branch develop && git add -A && git commit -m "First blt commit."`

 $ `git config --global --edit`
 // set your name and email.
 This info will display on github to identify who submitted each commit

 Add your remote github url

-$ `git remote add origin git@github.com:justinlevi/bolt.git`
+$ `git remote add origin git@github.com:justinlevi/blt.git`
 // swap out with your repo address

 Push to master (we should probably push to develop and use git-flow feature branches)